Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Entropy}

 Shannon entropy is the basis for many other metrics.
 In general, entropy measures the uncertainty associated with predicting the value of a random variable.
-As a privacy measure, it can be interpreted as the effective size of the anonymity set, or as the number of bits of additional information the adversary needs to identify a user~\citep{serjantov_towards_2003}.
-The random variable $X$ indicates the adversary's estimated probabilities for each member of the anonymity set.
+As a privacy metric, it can be interpreted as the effective size of the anonymity set, or as the number of bits of additional information the adversary needs to identify a user~\cite{serjantov_towards_2003}.

-When the adversary has access to prior information about the distribution of the random variable $X$, the point $w$ where entropy is maximum can differ for each element.
-For example, in genomics, information about the population-wide average probabilities of genomic variations are readily available.
-In this case, asymmetric entropy can be used instead of entropy to account for this prior information~\citep{ayday_protecting_2013}.
+For example, the adversary may be interested in identifying which member of the anonymity set took a specific action, e.g., who sent a particular message, or who visited a particular location.
+The adversary would then estimate a probability $p(x)$ for each member $x$ of the anonymity set $AS_u$ which indicates the likelihood that $x$ is the targeted user $u$ (ensuring that $\sum_{x \in AS_u} p(x) = 1$).
+To use the entropy metric, it does not matter how the adversary estimates $p(x)$.
+Attacks could, for example, be based on Bayesian inference, random guessing, prior knowledge, or a combination of methods.

+More generally, each value $\{x_1, ..., x_n\}$ of the discrete random variable $X$ represents a member of the anonymity set and $p(x_i)$ is the (estimated) probability of this member to be the target.
+Then, the entropy of $X$ can be expressed as:

 Entropy has also been used in cases where privacy is measured at more than one point in time, for example in location privacy, where the adversary tracks users during a period of time.
-In this case, entropy is computed at every point in time, and the underlying probabilities are updated after each timestep using Bayesian belief tables~\citep{ma_measuring_2010}.
+In this case, entropy is computed at every point in time, and the underlying probabilities are updated after each timestep using Bayesian belief tables~\cite{ma_measuring_2010}.
 After the first timestep, this accounts for the prior knowledge the adversary has acquired during previous timesteps.